SoftUni-Internal/interactive-content/EN/02-Function-Context/05-internal-object-properties.md

 ## Description
 Write a JS program which takes **first** and **last** names as **parameters** and returns an object with **firstName**, **lastName** and **fullName**: `{firstName} {lastName}`.

-Properties which should be all **accessibles**, we discovered that "accessible" also means "mutable".
+Properties which should all be **accessible**, we discovered that "accessible" also means "mutable".

 This means that: